theaquamarine/windows-powershell-docs/docset/windows/dcbqos/get-netqostrafficclass.md

 ```

 ## DESCRIPTION
-The **Get-NetQosTrafficClass** cmdlet retrieves network traffic classes configured in Windows Server® 2012 and later.
+The **Get-NetQosTrafficClass** cmdlet retrieves network traffic classes configured in Windows Server??
+2012 and later.
 A traffic class contains one or more types of traffic, each of which is differentiated by the IEEE 802.1p priority.

 For more information about the traffic class, see the **New-NetQosTrafficClass** cmdlet.